etc1290/Stembase/log.md

 	# Fixed
 	1. Fix the bug that monitored path is highlighted after dropping -- finished
+	2. Fix the bug that all objects in a monitored groups are merged -- finished
 	# Changed
 	1. When hovering, the header of monitored groups would be highlighted -- finished